Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 #### 1. Command line arguments

-The quickest and easiest way to set a reminder is with command line arguments (run from the default MacOS Terminal app).
+The quickest and easiest way to set a reminder is with command line arguments.
 Some examples:

-Set a 1 minute timer with a default message ("1 minute reminder"):
+Make a 1 minute timer (with a default message):
 ```bash
 $ remind 1
 ```